officiallysingh/spring-boot-spark-kubernetes/spark-job-commons/README.md

 - Listens to kafka topic `job-stop-requests` to terminate a running job.
 > [!IMPORTANT]
 > On Job stop request arrival, it just tries to stop `SparkContext`, but it is not guaranteed method to stop the running job.
-> Sometimes the kafka listener thread may face starvation issue, as the available threads could overwhelmed by Spark job and listener may never get a chance to execute.
+> Sometimes the kafka listener may face thread starvation issue, as the available threads could be overwhelmed by Spark job and listener may never get a chance to execute.
 > Or even after calling stop method on `SparkContext`, the job may not stop immediately.
-To force stop the job you may need to find a mechanism to kill the job.
+To force-stop the job you may need to find a mechanism to kill the job, like from **Spark UI**.

 ## Spark Stream Launcher
 An auto-configured Launch Spark streams with following features.
 Refer to [SparkStreamLauncher.java](src/main/java/com/ksoot/spark/common/SparkStreamLauncher.java) for details.
-- Start and await on Spark stream in a separate thread, so that we can launch multiple streams with blocking in main thread.
+- Start and await on Spark stream in a separate thread, so that multiple streams can be started without blocking the main thread.
 - Optional, Retry mechanism to restart the stream in case of failure.

 ## Exceptions
 It is discouraged to create a lot of custom exceptions.
-Only one customer exception class [JobProblem.java](src/main/java/com/ksoot/spark/common/error/JobProblem.java) can be used to throw exceptions as follows.
+Only one custom exception class [JobProblem.java](src/main/java/com/ksoot/spark/common/error/JobProblem.java) can be used to throw exceptions as follows.

 ```java
 try {